Corey255A1/WunderVisionBlogHugo/content/posts/2023-12-10_Unreal_Gingerbread/index.md

 # Light Bulb Collection
 I'm going to create a Blueprint for the light bulb objects.
 I gave them a Sphere Collision and set it for Collision Enabled (Query and Physics), Enabled the Physics, and set it to Overlap Pawn.
 This way the bulbs can have some fun physics.
-On the player character I created a function called *Collect Bulb* that just increments the number of bulbs.
+On the player character, I created a function called *Collect Bulb* that just increments the number of bulbs.
 In the Bulb blueprint, in the Actor Begin Overlap, I cast it to the Gingerbread blueprint, call the Collect Bulb function, and destroy the light bulb.

 ![BP Light Bulb](bp_lightbulb.png)